 ZenML is an extensible, open-source MLOps framework for using production-ready Machine Learning pipelines, in a simple way.
 At its core, ZenML will orchestrate your experiment pipelines from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.

-While there are other pipelining solutions for Machine Learning experiments, ZenML is focussed on two unique approaches:
+While there are other pipelining solutions for Machine Learning experiments, ZenML is focused on the following:

-ZenML solves the problem of getting Machine Learning in models.
+ZenML solves the problem of getting Machine Learning in models to production.
 You should use ZenML if you struggle with:

 Reproducing training results in production.

 Managing ML metadata, including data, code, and model versioning.